gost-dom/browser/docs/why-gost.md

 from login to checkout.

 In my experience, a good TDD process leaves little to add, requiring possibly only a handful of such tests written after code was developed.
+But they are very worth having, preventing an issue such as users unable to log in because you accidentally changed the login page to only be visible for authenticated users.[^3]

 And the strategy for those tests, you are free to choose.
 Having a suite of black box tests that do not run during a normal TDD cycle could be a perfectly